-Subroutine names Description [S,D]GEMM Single/Double precision matrix-matrix multiply [S,D]GETRF Single/Double precision LU factorization routine [S,D]GETRS Single/Double precision backward and forward solve routine [S,D]GESV Solve a linear system of equations = [S,D]GETRF + [S,D]GETRS DGEMV Double precision matrix-vector multiply DSGESV Single precision LU factorization followed by double precision iterative refinement = SGETRF + ITER.(DGEMV+SGETRS)
+Subroutine names Description [S,D]GEMM Single/Double precision matrix-matrix multiply [S,D]GETRF Single/Double precision LU factorization routine [S,D]GETRS Single/Double precision backward and forward solve routine [S,D]GESV Solve a linear system of equations = [S,D]GETRF + [S,D]GETRS DGEMV Double precision matrix-vector multiply DGESIRSV Single precision LU factorization followed by double precision iterative refinement = SGETRF + ITER.(DGEMM+SGETRS)

-Table 1: Description of the different LAPACK kernels used in DSGESV and DGESV
+Table 1: Description of the different LAPACK/BLAS Kernels used in DGESIRSV and DGESV

-Performance Results
+4.3 Performance Results

 The first set of experiments show the performance of the sequential algorithm on a number of systems.
-In the third and fourth columns of Table 2, for each system, we report the ratio of the time to perform SGEMM (Single precision Matrix-Matrix multiply for GEneral matrices) over the time to perform DGEMM (Double precision Matrix-Matrix multiply for GEneral matrices) and the ratio of the time to perform SGETRF (Single precision LU Factorization for GEneral matrices) over the time to perform DGETRF (Double precision LU Factorization for GEneral matrices).
+In the third and fourth columns of Table 2, for each system, we report the ratio of the time to perform SGEMM (Single precision Matrix-Matrix multiply for GEneral matrices) over the time to perform DGEMM (Double precision Matrix-Matrix multiply for GEneral matrices) and the ratio of the time to perform SGETRF (Single precision LU Factorization for GEneral matrices) over the time to perform DGETRF (Double precision LU Factorization for GEneral matrices) over the time to perform DGETRF (Double precision LU Factorization for GEneral matrices).
 As claimed in the introduction this ratio is often 2 (Katmai, Coppermine, Northwood, Prescott, Opteron, UltraSPARC, X1), which means single are twice as fast as double.
-Then in the fifth and sixth columns we report the results for DGSEV over DSGESV.
+Then in the fifth and sixth columns we report the results for DGSEV over DGESIRSV.
 The results from Table 1 show that this method can be very effective on a number, but not all, architectures.
 The Intel Pentium, AMD Opteron, Sun UltraSPARC, Cray X1, and IBM Power PC architectures, all exhibits a significant benefit from the use of single precision.
 Systems such as the Intel Itanium, SGI Octane, and IBM Power3 do not show the benefits.

-It is to note that single precision computation is significantly slower than double precision computation on Intel Itanium 2.
+Note that single precision computation is significantly slower than double precision computation on Intel Itanium 2.

-Architecture (BLAS) n DGEMM DGETRF DGESV # iter /SGEMM /SGETRF /DSGESV Intel Pentium III Coppermine (Goto) 3500 2.10 2.24 1.92 4 Intel Pentium III Katmai (Goto) 3000 2.12 2.11 1.79 4 Sun UltraSPARC IIe (Sunperf) 3000 1.45 1.79 1.58 4 Intel Pentium IV Prescott (Goto) 4000 2.00 1.86 1.57 5 Intel Pentium IV-M Northwood (Goto) 4000 2.02 1.98 1.54 5 AMD Opteron (Goto) 4000 1.98 1.93 1.53 5 Cray X1 (libsci) 4000 1.68 1.54 1.38 7 IBM Power PC G5 (2.7 GHz) (VecLib) 5000 2.29 2.05 1.24 5 Compaq Alpha EV6 (CXML) 3000 0.99 1.08 1.01 4 IBM SP Power3 (ESSL) 3000 1.03 1.13 1.00 3 SGI Octane (ATLAS) 2000 1.08 1.13 0.91 4 Intel Itanium 2 (Goto and ATLAS) 1500 0.71
+Architecture (BLAS) n DGEMM /SGEMM DGETRF /SGETRF DGESV /DGESIRSV # iter Intel Pentium III Coppermine (Goto) 3500 2.10 2.24 1.92 4 Intel Pentium III Katmai (Goto) 3000 2.12 2.11 1.79 4 Sun UltraSPARC IIe (Sunperf) 3000 1.45 1.79 1.58 4 Intel Pentium IV Prescott (Goto) 4000 2.00 1.86 1.57 5 Intel Pentium IV-M Northwood (Goto) 4000 2.02 1.98 1.54 5 AMD Opteron (Goto) 4000 1.98 1.93 1.53 5 Cray X1 (libsci) 4000 1.68 1.54 1.38 7 IBM Power PC G5 (2.7 GHz) (VecLib) 5000 2.29 2.05 1.24 5 Compaq Alpha EV6 (CXML) 3000 0.99 1.08 1.01 4 IBM SP Power3 (ESSL) 3000 1.03 1.13 1.00 3 SGI Octane (ATLAS) 2000 1.08 1.13 0.91 4 Intel Itanium 2 (Goto and ATLAS) 1500 0.71

-Table 2: Ratio of execution times (speedup) for DGEMM/SGEMM (m=n=k), DGETRF/SGETRF and DGESV/DSGESV on various architectures, the number of iterations of iterative refinement in DSGESV is given in the last column.
+Table 2: Ratio of Execution Times (speedup) for DGEMM/SGEMM (m=n=k), DGETRF/SGETRF and DGESV/DGESIRSV on various Architectures.